-Our mission is to connect people to Jesus, build them up in Jesus and release people to serve Jesus in His church and world.
+Our mission is to connect people to Jesus, build them up in Jesus, and release them to serve Jesus in His church and world.

 As a church we seek to live out Jesus' freedom by connecting other people to Jesus' love through word and deed, building up people by helping them see what's captivating about grace and how it changes everything and then releasing people to lead in our community, their neighbourhood and their workplace.

-We are a church with heritage and we value our long connection with Newtown and Erskineville.
-The gothic Church St Stephen’s, founded in 1874, along with its iconic figtree are beloved by Newtown.
-Holy Trinity, built in 1885, is the site where Rev. George Erskine lived after whom the suburb Erskineville was named.
+We are a church with a long historical connection to the local area and we value that connection with Newtown and Erskineville.
+The gothic St Stephen’s Church Newtown was built in 1874.
+Its iconic fig tree, beloved by the Newtown community, is the same age.
+Holy Trinity Erskineville, built in 1885, is located where Rev. George Erskine lived, the man after whom the suburb Erskineville was named.
 Only in the last 8 years have the two churches been known as a single parish.
-A small number met on each site at the turn of millennium.
+A small number of people were meeting on each site at the turn of millennium.
 Since then several hundred people have called NEAC home.

 We have a lot of stories we could tell from our history, but it is the story of God’s love for the world that ultimately defines us.
 We believe that Jesus is the hero of God’s love story.
 Jesus is not simply a remarkable person of history but the one who sets us free.
 If you want to know more about Jesus check out any one of our gatherings

 for a variety of events we run.